MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code_py.md

     python -m unittest discover tests
     ```

+    The command runs the unit tests in the **tests** folder, which verifies that the application is working correctly.

+    > **NOTE**: If you see any errors, ensure that you have Python 3.8 or later installed and that Visual Studio Code is configured to use the correct version of Python.

     You'll see some Warnings, but there shouldn't be any Errors.

+    ALTERNATIVELY, USE SOMETHING LIKE ...

+    python -m compileall console

+    This command compiles all of the Python files in the **console** folder to bytecode and reports any syntax errors, but it won't run the program.

+    ```
+-->

 ## Use GitHub Copilot to explain the library application codebase